You are here: Home» Information Resources» Technical reports» Reports by date» Twin bandsaw mill prototype commissioned

 • 46 Japanese cedar logs (Cryptomeria japonica, a softwood), log length 5m.

-Target sawn timber nominal widths from the hardwoods were 100mm and 150mm, and 150mm and 200mm boards from the softwoods.
-Nominal thickness was 25mm for slabs and 50mm for the central flitch.
+Target nominal widths of sawn timber from the hardwoods were 100mm and 150mm, and 150mm and 200mm boards from the softwoods.
+Nominal thickness was 25mm for slabs and 50mm for the central slab.

 We based our labour inputs on a 3-person operation, with the third person manning the edger outfeed, block stacking edged boards, stacking and removing slabwood, and forking logs into the mill.
-This allows the bandsaw and edger operators to focus on their respective tasks without distraction.
+This additional labour unit allows the bandsaw and edger operators to focus on their respective tasks without distraction.

 Cost assumptions in our model were: